is a huge component of military life.

 This is an post I wrote for the Daily PT for military members working to improve their 2-mile run time but has relevance in helping you as well so wanted to share it with you.
 Enjoy.

-I had a conversation with a fellow Soldier today about the Kenyans.
-We had a stress shoot (you all know what I am talking about!).
+I had a conversation with a fellow Soldier today about the Kenyans and their physical training regiment.

 Well, knowing I had to represent Military.com’s Daily PT community, I layed it on the line and received the fastest completion time for the Battalion.